sagemath/sagewiki_to_gh-2022-10-10/days50.md

 == Dates/Location ==

  * July 10 - 15, 2013 in Seattle, Washington at [[http://www.shueyhouse.com/|The Shuey House]]
- * Note: check-in at the Lodge is 4pm on July 9; check-out is 10:30am on the 16th
+ * Note: check-in is 4pm on July 9; check-out is 10:30am on the 16th
  * Floorplan/photos: [[http://www.shueyhouse.com/photo.htm]] and [[preliminary room assignments]]

 == Speakers ==